Reading

 “Books at their best and in their most favorable moments of reception revitalize.
 The end of reading is not more books but more life.” – Holbrook Jackson (The Reading of Books)

-“Books have their idiosyncracies as well as people, and will not show me their full beauties unless the place and the time in which they are read suits them….I cannot read Thoreau in a drawing room….” – Elizabeth Arnim (The Solitary Summer)
+“Books have their idiosyncrasies as well as people, and will not show me their full beauties unless the place and the time in which they are read suits them….I cannot read Thoreau in a drawing room….” – Elizabeth Arnim (The Solitary Summer)

 “Books support us in our solitude and keep us from being a burden to ourselves.” – Jeremy Collier